 "Judges have asked us to remove information that’s critical of them, police departments want us to take down videos or blogs that shine a light on their conduct, and local institutions like town councils don’t want people to be able to find information about their decision-making processes."--Google

-I have found that school district and teacher union officials also don't want people to be able to find information about their decision-making processes, or have a light shone on their conduct, or see information on the Internet that is critical of them.
+I have found that school district and teacher union officials also don't want people to be able to find information about their decision-making processes, or have a light shone on their conduct.
+They don't want to see information on the Internet that is critical of them.

 Google has been asked to shut down this blog, and Yahoo has been asked to shut down my related website.